-Consisting of extensive Opioid Dependence Evaluation by the Psychiatrist, regular Buprenorphine/Naloxone medication management appointments, group therapy and mandatory in-office Urine Toxicology Screening.
+Consisting of extensive Substance Abuse Evaluation by the Addiction Psychiatrist, regular medication management appointments, treatment with oral medications or monthly injections as part of the medication-assisted treatment, therapy referrals and mandatory in-office urine toxicology screening.

 Information about Buprenorphine/Naloxone Treatment

-Suboxone®, Zubsolv®, Bunavail® (buprenorphine/naloxone) is an FDA approved medications for treatment of people with heroin or other opioid addiction.
-Combination of Buprenorphine/Naloxone can be used for detoxification or for maintenance therapy.
+Suboxone®, Zubsolv®, and Bunavail® (buprenorphine/naloxone) are FDA-approved medications (tablets, films) for the treatment of people with opioid addiction.
+A combination of Buprenorphine/Naloxone can be used for detoxification or for maintenance therapy.
 Maintenance therapy can continue as long as medically necessary.
-There are other treatments for opiate addiction, including methadone, naltrexone, and some treatments without medications that include counseling, groups and meetings.
+There are other treatments for opiate addiction, including methadone, naltrexone, and some treatments without medications that include counseling, groups, and meetings.